yohanes923/Introduction-to-Basic-Geostatistics-using-R/README.md

 5. Open the "contoh geostat" file in that folder and now you should be in RStudio.

 6. In RStudio, Click Code - Run Region - Run All (make sure the internet is available, because there will be processes for downloading several R packages).
 If a map appears on the lower right, it means you have done the steps correctly.
 If not, please find this line:
-# set working directory
+\# set working directory
 setwd ("C:/Introduction to Basic Geostatistics using R").
 Change the address in quotation marks to the address that corresponds to the presence of the 3 files earlier.
 The symbol used in the address is the forward slash / not the backslash \.

-Best regards,
+Best regards

 Sangga